abeacock/abeacock.github.io/index.md

 ---

-This site is hosted on GitHub, if you want one then simply [follow these instructions](https://pages.github.com/)
+This site is hosted on GitHub Pages, if you want one then simply [follow these instructions](https://pages.github.com/)